 This relief, now in the British Museum in London, is believed to show the 'Hanging Gardens of Babylon' which are, in fact, most likely to have been in Nineveh.
 The structure at the top is an arcaded shelter outside the city walls.
 A stream can been seen running through the gardens.
 The feature which made the gardens so famous is the mechanism which pumped water up from the River Tigris so that it could irrigate fruit trees and flowers as it triclked back down the hill.

-about 4 years by Tom 5 / 5If the Hanging gardens were in Babylon, then they were indeed by the River Euphrates.
+over 4 years by Tom 5 / 5If the Hanging gardens were in Babylon, then they were indeed by the River Euphrates.
 But if, as Stephanie Dally argues, they were in Nineveh then they were by the River Tigris.

-about 4 years by Dave Dillow 5 / 5The hanging gardens were on the banks of the Euphrates not the Tigris
+over 4 years by Dave Dillow 5 / 5The hanging gardens were on the banks of the Euphrates not the Tigris

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.